kent0/NekToolKit/readme.md

 ## Workflow

-The project is motivated around fast TTFP (Time-to-first-plot) measured in GUI manipulation time and not compute-time.
+This project's original motivation was for a fast TTFP (Time-to-first-plot), measured in GUI manipulation time and not compute-time.

-First, `NekToolKit/matlab` should be added to path and then call NekSnaps to create snapshots object which allows easy plotting.
+First, `NekToolKit/matlab` should be added to path and then call `NekSnaps` to create snapshots object which allows easy plotting.
 An example shown below:

 ```
 addpath('~/NekToolKit/matlab'); % replace with /path/to/NekTookKit/matlab